 Now, Sarah says her mom doesn’t have to avoid horses with average hair.
 “Because of having Curlies for the last seven years, Mom has built up a tolerance to ‘regular’ horses,” says Sarah.
 “She may not be able to snuggle them like she can Twiz, but they don’t bother her just by being around them anymore.”

-If you’d like to find out more about the Curly Horse, visit these organizations:
+If you’d like to find out more about these breeds, visit these organizations:

 International Curly Horse Organization